Ring in the New Year in India!

 Bodhgaya, Nalanda, Vulture's Peak

-There we will spend many days exploring the many temples and holy sites of the city, as well as venturing off on optional trips to Nalanda University (the world's first university and home of many of Indian Buddhism's greatest scholars, including Shantideva) and Rajgir, home of Vulture's Peak, where the Buddha delivered many of his most famous teachings.
+There we will spend FIVE days exploring the many temples and holy sites of the city, as well as venturing off on optional trips to Nalanda University (the world's first university and home of many of Indian Buddhism's greatest scholars, including Shantideva) and Rajgir, home of Vulture's Peak, where the Buddha delivered many of his most famous teachings.
+We will also have a guided journey into the countryside across the Falgu river to Pragbodhi or Dungeswari Cave, where the Buddha is said to have meditated before his awakening.